Which smoke detector is right for your Michigan home

 In Michigan it has been a law since April 10, 2006, that building and homeowners must install a smoke detector in any structure constructed before November 6, 1974.
 Homes after this date have to comply with the codes of the individual cities.

-Two Types of Smoke Detector
+Two Types of Smoke Detector for your home

 - Ionization Smoke Detector

 The first smoke detector type, ionization alarms are generally more responsive to a fire that has started, according to the National Fire Protection Association.
 These alarms use “ions,” or electrically charged particles, to help detect smoke in the air.
-Ionization smoke detectors are slow at detecting slow-burning fires, which are caused by the most common types of fire starters such as lit cigarettes, bad electrical wires, and fireplace embers.
+Ionization type units are slow at detecting slow-burning fires, which are caused by the most common types of fire starters such as lit cigarettes, bad electrical wires, and fireplace embers.

 - Photoelectric Smoke Detector